oslabs-beta/LambdaPeeler/README.md

 If you have any questions or need help troubleshooting, please feel free to reach out on <a href="https://www.linkedin.com/in/lambda-peeler/"> Linkedin! </a>

 ## License
 LambdaPeeler is licensed under the MIT License.
-See LICENSE.md for more details.
+See LICENSE for more details.

 ## Authors
 <div align="center">